 - Build joy elsewhere.
 Hobbies, music, art, connection – nourish your heart in other ways.

-Many people want to eat well – they just don’t know where to begin.
-Nutrition advice can be overwhelming, contradictory, or hard to apply in real life.
+Many people genuinely want to eat well.
+Yet they often do not know where to start.
+Nutrition advice can feel overwhelming, contradictory, or impractical in daily life.
+However, a little clarity goes a long way.

 Try this: